The Life of Pablo: Musical style

 West described the music on The Life of Pablo as "The gospel according to Ye", explaining that his gospel differs somewhat from what happened in the Bible, "but it's this story idea of Mary Magdalene becoming Mary".
 Corbin Reiff of The A.V.
 Club claimed the album only works "as a gospel record if, as a listener, you worship at his altar".
 Madison Vain described The Life of Pablo as "a gospel album".
 In Uproxx, Steven Hyden dubbed the album as West's "ecstatically bleary gospel-rap excursion".
 Gavin Haynes of NME described The Life of Pablo as the point where West suddenly changes direction "from futuristic beats on the likes of 'Feedback' to bog-standard modern trap", with Haynes citing Desiigner's vocals on "Pt.
-2" as an example of the latter, while he noted West took on the direction of "vintage soul on 'Ultra Light Beam'.
+2" as an example of the latter, while he noted West took on the direction of "vintage soul on 'Ultralight Beam'.
 Chance the Rapper and his instrumental collaborator Donnie Trumpet bring elements of soul revivalism into the track during Chance the Rapper's guest verse.
 Greg Kot of the Chicago Tribune contrasted Chance the Rapper's "gospel-informed hip-hop tracks" with West's take on that tradition, claiming the version of gospel provided by West includes "some of those sonic cues – heavy organ, soaring choirs".
 However, Kot concluded by describing West as "more preoccupied with gospel text and the notion of redemption".
 "Ultralight Beam", in particular, has been described as featuring several gospel elements, including "the sound of a 4-year-old preaching gospel, some organ", as well as a church choir singing the refrain of "This is a God dream".
 Gospel elements similar to those of the song are included in "Low Lights", adding to the general gospel theme.
 "Father Stretch My Hands, Pt.
 1" was described as gospel music in its composition.